Healthy Homes Assessment Wadestown

 Wadestown Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is a requirement in all Wadestown and New Zealand rental homes where it is reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory throughout Wadestown and New Zealand rental homes where it’s reasonably practicable to install.

-• Property managers and landlords are required to keep records of their the compliance with the Healthy Homes Standards that apply or will be in force during the tenure of your rental home.
+• Property managers and landlords are required to keep records to demonstrate the compliance with all Healthy Homes Standard that apply or will be applied during the tenure of your rental home.

 From 1 July 2021

-• Private landlords and property managers should ensure their rental properties conform in accordance with Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.
+• Private landlords and property managers are required to ensure their rental properties comply in accordance with Healthy Homes Standards within 90 days of a renewal, new or a change in Tenancy.

 Unreasonable Gaps & Holes